ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 ### 📈 Interesting numbers and pictures for some of the Statistical Tests above:

+**NOTE:** All statsitical tests had a significance level of $\alpha = 0.05$!

 **📊 Test 2: Male and Female and their Annual Income sample means**

 <img width="204" height="163" alt="github_AB_3" src="https://github.com/user-attachments/assets/b14bcef9-3b5f-47a4-b85e-fbd8df45e3e4" />

+The sample means of Male and Female annual incomes seem noticiably different and yet a p-value of about 0.35 is obtained.
+Perhaps the variances of these two groups are too large or we do not have enough data.

 **📊 Test 4: Sentiment Quantization & Demographic A/B Testing**